Aug 18, 2014

 When I went to college I took a well-used 1968 Ford station wagon with me.
 A few years later, I bought my first new car, a Ford Fiesta!
 I think you are getting the picture.
 My pocket book didn’t allow me to pick from the “top of the line” row at the dealership (the cars with all the extras).

 Obviously, I’m not obsessed with cars, but I wouldn’t mind taking a drive in a BMW or Audi sedan every once in a while!

 When God made man, He didn’t hold back any of the options or extras.
 While a Ford Pinto or Fiesta might be analogous to a land crab or sea anemone, human beings would be in the same showcase as a Bugatti or a Lamborghini.
 Even as we consider the amazing moon and stars, how does man measure up?
-Listen to what God has to say about the matter.
+Psalmist David shares his thought on the matter in Psalm 8:3-6:

 When I consider your heavens,